GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 The following are some general Java best practices that should be followed in samples to remain idiomatic.

+### Modern Java
+Prefer using modern ideoms / language features over older styles.

+* Lambda's should be about 1-3 lines at most, otherwise it should be in a named method.
+  * Prefer to annonymous classes
+* Streams can be extremely compact, efficient, and easy to use - consider using them.
+  * Avoid side effects
+  * Prefer for each loops to `.foreach`
+  * Checked Exceptions can be problematic inside streams.
+* Parallel Streams make make sense in some situations, but there are many situations where there use is a net loss.
+Really think through your usage and consider what they might mean if you are already doing concurrent operations.

 ### Style
 Wherever possible (and when not conflicting any of the above guidelines), follow the